nealrs/MTA/README.md

 	<br/><a href="http://nealshyam.com/mta">The live app is here</a>.
 Select a station code & time range to get started.
 	<p>Please note: because the scripts strip non-'REGULAR' & off-hour audit events from the MTA data, you'll occasionally find some missing data points on the chart.
 I'm working on a solution.</p>
 	<p>In case you're wondering, I'm <a href="http://nealshyam.com" target="_blank">Neal Shyam</a> and I like to make <a href="http://nealrs.github.io/LegalGrep" target="_blank">things</a>.
 You can find me on <a href="https://twitter.com/nealrs" target="_blank">Twitter</a> & <a href="https://github.com/nealrs/" target="_blank">Github</a>.
 Want this code? <a href="https://github.com/nealrs/MTA" target="_blank">It's all yours</a>.
+	<p>Please note: because the scripts strip non-'REGULAR' & off-hour audit events from the MTA data, you may find some missing data points on the charts.
+I'm working on a solution.</p>
 	<p>This app is made possible by:
 	<ul>
 		<li><a href="http://adstruc.com" target="_blank">Team ADstruc</a></li>